CANToolz/CANToolz/README.md

-hw_CANSocket | IO module for CANSocket (Linux only) hw_TCP2CAN | client/server IO component for tunnelinc raw CAN traffic over TCP hw_CAN232 | IO module for LAWICEL (USB to Serial) CAN devices (e.g. SeeedStudio CAN bus shield) mod_firewall | module for blocking CAN message by ID mod_fuzz1 | Simple 'Proxy' fuzzer  (1 byte) Can be combined with gen_ping/gen_replay mod_printMessage | printing CAN messages mod_stat | CAN messages statistic (with .csv file output) / Analysis option (c mod_stat a) will try to find UDS/ISO TP messages gen_ping | generating CAN messages with chosen IDs (ECU/Service discovery) gen_replay | save and replay packets
+hw_CANSocket | IO module for CANSocket (Linux only) hw_TCP2CAN | client/server IO component for tunnelinc raw CAN traffic over TCP hw_CAN232 | IO module for LAWICEL (USB to Serial) CAN devices (e.g. SeeedStudio CAN bus shield) firewall | module for blocking CAN message by ID fuzz | Simple 'Proxy' fuzzer  (1 byte) Can be combined with ping/replay mod_printMessage | printing CAN messages analyze | CAN messages statistic (with .csv file output) / Analysis option (c analyze a) will try to find UDS/ISO TP messages ping | generating CAN messages with chosen IDs (ECU/Service discovery) replay | save and replay packets

 We are working on supporting other types of I/O hardware and modules.
 Please join us!
 With your help, we can create modules that can be useful for all of us!